NicolasH2/gggsea/README.md

 # Multiple GSEA plots

 If we want to vizualize several sets at once (against the same ranked list), we can do that and simply tell ggplot to do a facet_wrap.
 The variable for facet_wrap has to be ~set.
 That is a column from the gseaCurve output (as you can see for yourself) that contains the set names.
+Note that if you do not specify facet_wrap but still have more than one set in the setlist, the plot will be messed up.

 ```r